nearform/nscale-workshop/ex2.md

 Preparing the Application
 -------------------------

-In order to build a container, it needs to live in a git repository, so that nscale can check it out and build it for you.
+Containers should live in a git repository, this allows `nscale` to check out the repo and build the containers for us.

-Take the example you built for the [exercise 1](https://github.com/nearform/nscale-workshop/blob/master/docker-intro.md), and put in a git repository on github.
+Let's take the example we built in [exercise 1](https://github.com/nearform/nscale-workshop/blob/master/docker-intro.md), and place it in a git repository on github.

-Over there, you need to add one more file, an sh script where you can customize how the container will be built.
-In our case, this is really
+We'll also include an `bash` script in our new repo, that can customize how the container will be built.
+In our case, this is really simple:
-simple:

   #!/bin/bash

   echo TARGET:.

-Copy this and add it to your app as `build.sh`
+We'll name this `build.sh`

-Thanks to this .sh file, you can build multiple containers from the same git repository.
+Now we can build multiple containers from the same git repository.

 In this tutorial, our test repo will be: git@github.com:nearform/nscale-workshop-intro-docker-sample.git

 Add a container definition
 --------------------------

-Open `system.json` in your favorite editor.
-It looks like:
+Let's open `system.json` in you favorite editor.
+It looks like this:

 ```js
 {